kamalbahadur/mfa/README.md

 >go run main.go

 When the app is started, DB migration takes care of creating necessary tables and inserting a test user with id as **1**.
+Note: when the app is restarted, the user is recreated losing the shared secret.
+This is just side effect of not-so-great database migration code.
+If you can make it better, send me a pull request.

 ### Signup for 2FA
 Signup endpoint is called to sign-up for the 2FA.
 This will generate and save the shared secret into the database.